The interest of outsourcing monitoring services for spanish small and medium-sized enterprises

 On the other hand, not only elements of everyday life, or "typical" network elements (servers, switches, routers, etc.) will be connected to the Internet, but also factories, machinery, production facilities or sensor networks in which can be described with the term of Industrial Internet of Things (IIoT) or Industry 4.0.

 Fortunately for the one-man band, there are many solutions offered by the current market and that can be found in the network nowadays.
-Monitoring tools represent an advantage over the control of the network and communications systems as they provide the support and tools that the one-man band needs to carry out his work in anticipation of problems and correct management of the network, not only “putting out fires” when they arise.
+Monitoring tools represent an advantage over the control of the network and communications systems as they provide the support and tools that the one-man-band needs to carry out his work in anticipation of problems and correct management of the network, not only "putting out fires" when they arise.

-The outsourcing of this type of services is a very attractive and economically viable solution for many SMEs since they put in the hands of experts the control over the monitoring of network elements at a low cost, providing the information that the one-man band really needs from a single central platform for managing and displaying data, alarms and incidents.
+The outsourcing of this type of services is a very attractive and economically viable solution for many SMEs since they put in the hands of experts the control over the monitoring of network elements at a low cost, providing the information that the one-man band really needs from a single central platform for managing and displaying data, alarms, and incidents.

 Despite their low cost, monitoring systems provide a lot of information that was not previously available.
 This facilitates the work of the management person, who does not have time to worry or understand how the system works, but simply concentrates on the activities that add value to the company.

-The outsourcing of cloud monitoring services has a number of advantages over those performed on-premise.
+The outsourcing of cloud monitoring services has a number of advantages over that performed on-premise.
 With cloud monitoring it is no longer necessary to have a physical server in the company that needs to be managed; everything is managed from the cloud.
 In this way, the system manager is able to restart a server in the CPD while attending an incident with a printer in the office.

 Cloud monitoring systems also allow remote automatic updates without the need of unnecessary displacements to update the monitoring structure; this also affects the cost of the service.